 I thought I’d show off some of the more interesting “big ticket” things you can buy in the park.
 These C-3PO and R2-D2 figures are gorgeous, albeit pricey.

 If you’re a big Star Wars history buff, this archival book can be yours for only $200.
-It’s published by Taschen, a high-end art book publisher.
+It’s published by Taschen, one of the high-end art and children’s book publishers.

 The never-ending parade of old collectible cels continues at Stage 1 Company Store.
 Today’s gem was this Jiminy Cricket piece.

 How old is this thing?
 It has been sitting in storage at Hollywood Studios since before the Walt Disney Feature Animation Studio closed.
 The park was still Disney MGM Studios when this was retired.
 Michael Eisner was still CEO!
 Some of the college program students working in the park weren’t even born yet!
 Okay, that last one is a joke, but still…

 That’s it for today!
 Keep checking back for more park updates!